Quasicrystal kirigami: Geometrical, topological and mechanical properties

-After establishing the three above design methods for producing deployable and symmetry-preserving quasicrystal patterns, it is natural to ask how the patterns produced by the three methods are different in terms of their geometrical, topological and mechanical properties.
-To quantify the geometrical change of each pattern under the deployment, we define the size change ratio of each deployable pattern by $r_s = \frac{\text{Area of the fully deployed pattern}}{\text{Area of the contracted pattern}}$ and the perimeter change ratio by $r_p = \frac{\text{Perimeter of the fully deployed pattern}}{\text{Perimeter of the contracted pattern}}$.
-By evaluating $r_s$ and $r_p$ for various patterns, we observe that the Hamiltonian method achieves the largest $r_s$ and $r_p$ among the three design methods when the number of tiles $n$ becomes sufficiently large (see SI Section~S4.1 for the results).
-Moreover, $r_s$ and $r_p$ increase with $n$ following the power law $r_s \propto n$ and $r_p \propto \sqrt{n}$ for the Hamiltonian method, which can be explained using a simple mathematical argument (see SI Section~S4.1).
+After establishing the three above design methods for producing deployable and symmetry-preserving quasicrystal patterns, it is natural to ask how the patterns produced by the three methods differ in terms of their geometrical, topological and mechanical properties.

-Next, we analyze the topology of the patterns by assessing the change in the number of holes of them (denoted as $d_{\text{hole}}$) under deployment (see SI Section~4.2 for the results).
-We observe that the three design methods lead to significantly different topological behaviors.
-In particular, $d_{\text{hole}}$ increases linearly with $n$ with a slope of approximately $1/4$ for the expansion method, while the Hamiltonian method always gives $d_{\text{hole}} = 1$ as it transforms a closed and compact pattern into a single loop throughout deployment (see SI Section~4.2 for more details).

-Finally, we study the mechanics of the patterns by considering their infinitesimal rigidity~\cite{guest2006stiffness,chen2020deterministic}.
-More specifically, we construct a rigidity matrix $\mathbf{A}$ using the length and connectivity constraints given by each pattern, which allows us to determine the total internal degrees of freedom $d_{\text{int}} = 2|\mathcal{V}| - \text{rank}(\mathbf{A}) - 3$, where $|\mathcal{V}|$ is the total number of vertices (see SI Section~S4.3 for more details and the results).
-We observe that $d_{\text{int}}$ increases approximately linearly with $n$ for all three methods.
-In particular, the Hamiltonian method achieves the largest $d_{\text{int}}$ among the three methods, with $d_{\text{int}} \sim n$ (see SI Section~S4.3 for more details).

-We close with a brief consideration of the structure of the patterns during the process of deployment.
-It is well-known that the quasicrystal tilings are closely related to the Fourier transform of their diffraction pattern.
-While the deployable quasicrystal patterns produced by the three methods are symmetry-preserving throughout their deployment, their quasicrystalline order is not preserved.
-Indeed, one can observe a significant change in the Fourier transform at the beginning of the deployment process (see SI Section~S5 for more details).